 Remote cameras range from $70 to $700 per unit.
 Additional accessories include: SD memory card ($10-$50 each), ultimate lithium or NiMH rechargeable batteries, security enclosure (metal box to prevent theft), and a padlock and security cable.
 Depending on your security needs, you may not need all of these.

-We Recommend the Following Models:
+We Recommend the Following Brands:

 We are more than happy to work with you to help you purchase the camera and accessories you need from the best possible sources.
 Just let us know how we can be of assistance.